iOS 15 Release Date: Tips & Tricks

 If this will be your first time trying an iOS beta on your iPhone, you’ll want to get familiar with the installation process right now.

+To help you get ready, we’ve put together a guide that’ll take you through the right way to install an iOS beta on your iPhone.
 If you find the instructions intimidating, you might want to hold off on until you feel more confident.

-To help you get ready, we’ve put together a guide that’ll take you through the right way to install an iOS beta on your iPhone.

 Installing the iOS 15 beta will likely take you 15 minutes, or longer, to install on your phone.
 If at any point during the installation you feel uncomfortable, stop.
 The beta will be available until the fall so there’s no need to rush.